ClementBM/energy-study/README.md

 # Introduction
 Template repository for python package.

-After duplicating this repository, you may rename the default package name, which is `mypkg128`, with your package name wherever it is declared.
+After duplicating this repository, you may rename the default package name, which is `energy-study`, with your package name wherever it is declared.
 So rename it in:
 * `pyproject.toml`
 * `tests.yaml`